jguamie/algorithms/README.md

 Is it worth putting in the time to prepare?
 I would say yes, you want to be placed into a level where your experience shines.
 Plus, it will give you more growth opportunities.
 Another benefit: I will neither confirm nor deny these [compensation numbers](https://www.teamblind.com/post/Google-Engineer---Total-Compensation-in-US---Ultimate-Post-jYcrij5X).
 However, I can say that the compensation difference between levels is high.
 ## Important Note for Industry Hires
-Your projects and work experience develop your skills in a given programming language and object-oriented design.
-Although these fundamentals will help you in a coding interview, it will not be enough to become proficient in data structures and algorithms.
+Your projects and work experience may develop your coding skills in various programming languages and object-oriented design.
+However, it will not be enough to be proficient in data structures and algorithms.
 Coding interviews are a learned skill.
 It requires a lot of practice and studying outside of your job responsibilities.
 ## Prerequisites
 These prerequisites are for Java interviewees only.
 Move onto the next section if you're prepping with a different programming language.
-If you have not decided on a language just yet, I strongly recommend Java as the most popular prep resources use Java.
+If you have not decided on a programming language yet, I strongly recommend Java.
+The most popular prep resources are written in Java.
 * [Java Classes](https://github.com/jguamie/algorithms/blob/master/notes/java-classes.md)
 * [Java Collections](https://github.com/jguamie/algorithms/blob/master/notes/java-collections.md)
 ## Practice
 ### Mock Interviews
-Practicing with mock interviews is mandatory.
+Practicing with mock interviews is ***mandatory***.
 I cannot stress this enough.
 LeetCode is incredible but the actual coding portion of an interview should only be about 15 minutes of a 45-minute Google interview.
 You're spending a lot of time talking through potential solutions and trade-offs before you start coding.
 After you're done coding, you need to walk us through test cases.
-You will not pass a difficult Google-level coding interview without interview practice and live feedback.
+You will not pass a difficult Google-level coding interview without live interview practice and feedback.
 If you are an experienced software engineer and a top performer at your current employer:
 * At 20+ mock interviews, you have a very high chance of getting hired at L4+.
 At L5+, you are also required to succeed at [System Design interviews](https://github.com/jguamie/system-design).
 * At 10- mock interviews, you're relying on a lot of luck.
 Even if you pass, you will most likely get hired at L-1.